cucumber-sp/SFSBuildUpgrade/README.md

-# RefillMod
+# BuildUpgrade Mod
-_Simple mod to refill fuel in runtime._
+_A mod that allows you to edit details directly in the game._

-## How to install RefillMod 🚀
+## How to install BuildUpgrade Mod 🚀

-Go to [releases](https://github.com/dani0105/RefillMod/releases) and download `RefillMod.dll`.
-Once download, put `RefillMod.dll` into `MODS` folder in `Spaceflight Simulator_Data`.
+Go to [releases](https://github.com/cucumber-sp/SFSBuildUpgrade/releases) and download `BuildUpgrade.dll`.
+Once download, put `BuildUpgrade.dll` into `MODS` folder in `Spaceflight Simulator_Data`.
 You can found `Spaceflight Simulator_Data` in folder where you install steam in the nex path: Steam\steamapps\common\Spaceflight Simulator\Spaceflight Simulator Game\Spaceflight Simulator_Data.
 Finally, execute game normaly.

 ## preview 📷